GalSim-developers/GalSim/INSTALL.rst

 for you.

-FFTW is not directly pip installable, so if the above installation fails, you may need to install it separately. about how to do this.
+FFTW is not directly pip installable, so if the above installation fails, you may need to install it separately.
+See the link below for details about how to do this.

-Fianlly, a version of Eigen can be installed by pip, but you might prefer to install this manually.

 For complete details, see: